 Minor offences

-While not all Fixed Penalty Notices are criminal convictions, it is generally advisable to disclose these to allow the Home Office to have full oversight of all relevant information to make a determination of character.
+Although Fixed Penalty Notices (FPNs) are not classified as criminal convictions, it is generally advisable to disclose them in your application.
+Full transparency allows the Home Office to have a comprehensive understanding of your background, facilitating a fair assessment of your character.

 Spent convictions

-Under section 140 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, even ‘spent’ convictions must be declared within immigration applications, including naturalisation applications, with effect from 1 October 2012.
+Under the Legal Aid, Sentencing and Punishment of Offenders Act 2012, specifically Section 140, all convictions—whether spent or unspent—must be declared in immigration and nationality applications.
+This requirement has been in effect since 1 October 2012.

 If in doubt about a criminal conviction and your naturalisation application, the general position is to make a full disclosure.
 This includes pending convictions.